Englewood Men’s Senior Softball League crowns champions

 In the Silver division, the championship wasn’t determined until the last few games, with Englewood Elks Lodge 2378 pulling away at the end.

-"We had a real good run in mid-season, largely due to the hitting by the bottom of our order, and were able to hold off a bunch of challengers," said Bob Dika, manager of the Elks.
-"In our first season five years ago, we didn't win a game.
-Every team has improved, and every team is dangerous."
-The team went 13-6 this year.
+“We had a real good run in mid-season, largely due to the hitting by the bottom of our order, and were able to hold off a bunch of challengers,” said Bob Dika, manager of the Elks.
+“In our first season five years ago, we didn’t win a game.
+Every team has improved, and every team is dangerous.”
+Elks Lodge went 13-6 this year.

 2020 was the second year of the Bronze division, specifically for players 75 and older or whose skills are such that playing in the Silver division is no longer an option.